Kreativsoehne/Cookieconsent/readme.md

 # Kreativsoehne - Cookieconsent

-Cookie optin with [brainsum/cookieconsent](https://github.com/brainsum/cookieconsent) as the overlay and ways to block cookies and external resources.
+Cookie optin with [brainsum/cookieconsent](https://github.com/brainsum/cookieconsent) as a two-layer overlay and ways to block cookies and external resources from loading if a user does not optin.

 **Note**:
 Version 4 has significant breaking changes and is not compatible with older version.
 However, if you find bugs or issues within v3 kindly open a [issue](https://github.com/Kreativsoehne/Cookieconsent/issues) with us and we'll see about updating and fixing v3 if necessary.